Frequently asked questions

 The regulation will only become applicable once it has been verified that the EU portal and the EU database are fully functional.
-This is anticipated to be during the second half of 2020.
+This is anticipated to be during December 2021.

 Does this regulation apply to studies conducted outside the EU?

 The regulation applies to any clinical trial that includes patients from at least one EU member state.

 Must we include all ten elements outlined in Annex V of the regulation document?

 Yes, inclusion of the ten sections is mandatory, however there is a degree of flexibility regarding the order of these sections and the reporting of the sub-sections within each of the ten sections.

 Where should the lay summary be submitted once complete?

 The lay summary should be submitted to the EU online portal.
 This is not yet available, however once open, a link to the portal will be made available here.

 Whose responsibility is it to ensure the lay summary is submitted to the portal?

 It is the responsibility of the trial sponsor to ensure that the lay summary is developed and submitted to the EU portal/database within the required timelines.